Inklementia/weapon-generator/README.md

 # WeaponGenerator
-procedural Weapon Generator (like in Borderlands)
+Procedural Weapon Generator (like in Borderlands)